gilesdring/gilesdring/README.md

   pages.
 - Technical Director for [Equal Care Co-op](https://equalcare.coop).
 We're building a platform that will provide an enhanced way to connect people giving and getting support in their communities.
-- I'm also run [Dring Technology Solutions](https://dringtech.com), providing support to a range of small and medium-sized businesses.
+- I also run [Dring Technology Solutions](https://dringtech.com), providing support to a range of small and medium-sized businesses.